petebacondarwin/dgeni-example/README.md

 # How do I install Dgeni?

 Install [Node](http://nodejs.org/), if you don't have it allready.
-After that you can install Dgeni and an additional module with basic plugins for dgeni called dgeni-packages:
+After that you can install Dgeni and an additional module with basic plugins for Dgeni called `dgeni-packages`:

 ```
 $ npm install --save-dev dgeni dgeni-packages